 At Beaumont Tiles, we sell pretty much every kind of tile you can imagine.
-The following list is a useful introduction to the main type of tiles that we stock, but be sure to check out Tiles on our Blog for the latest news and info on all kinds of tiles.
+The following list is a useful introduction to the main types of tiles that we stock, but be sure to check out Tiles on our Blog for the latest news and info on all kinds of tiles.
 Our DIY Guide and Tile Doctor are also indispensable dispensers of information when it comes to choosing tiles.

 Ceramic tiles are made of clay that is baked (known as firing) in a kiln.
 The wet clay, usually quarried, is extruded into shape before firing.
 Ceramic tiles are always glazed as they are fired at a lower temperature than porcelain.

 They can be either monocottura (single fired), where the glaze is applied before the initial firing; or bicottura (double firing), where the tile biscuit is fired, and possibly decorated, before the glaze is applied for a second firing.

 Finger and pencil tiles are decorative tiles similar to mosaics, the main difference being that pencil and finger tiles are long and thin as their names suggest.
 These can be used in the same way as mosaic tiles, or individually to create a thin strip.